gstew5/snarkl/README.md

 To build, from the root directory do:

 ```
+> cabal sandbox init
 > cabal install
 ```

-If you don't want to install Snårkl system-wide, you can precede the previous command with:
+Or, if you prefer to install Snårkl system-wide, do just:

 ```
-> cabal sandbox init
+> cabal install
 ```

 To build the unit tests, do: